openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/IR_suitable_for_INT8_inference.md

 For details, refer to [Low Precision Inference on the CPU](../../../IE_DG/Int8Inference.md).

 Intermediate Representation (IR) should be specifically formed to be suitable for low precision inference.
-Such an IR is called an Low Precision IR and you can generate it in two ways:
+Such an IR is called a Low Precision IR and you can generate it in two ways:
 - [Quantize regular IR with the Post-Training Optimization tool](@ref pot_README)
-- Use the Model Optimizer for model pretrained for Low Precision inference: TensorFlow\* pre-TFLite models (`.pb` model file with `FakeQuantize*` operations) and ONNX\* quantized models.
+- Use the Model Optimizer for a model pretrained for Low Precision inference: TensorFlow\* pre-TFLite models (`.pb` model file with `FakeQuantize*` operations) and ONNX\* quantized models.
 Both Tensorflow and ONNX quantized models could be prepared by [Neural Network Compression Framework](https://github.com/openvinotoolkit/nncf/blob/develop/README.md)

 For an operation to be executed in INT8, it must have `FakeQuantize` operations as inputs.